Le00nn/RandomSpawn/config_example.md

 ### Config

-`config` Contains configuration information.
+`config` - Contains configuration information.

 `config.version` - The current configuration version (1003).

+### Settings

+`settings` - Contains plugins settings.

+`settings.spawns` - Contains settings related to spawns.

+`settings.spawns.allowWater` - Setting to disable or enable players spawning in water. false = no water spawns, true = allow water spawns (Default: false).

 ### Spawns

-`spawns` Contains a list of all players that have previously spawned in.
+`spawns` - Contains a list of all players that have previously spawned in.

-`spawns.*` * represents a player and it will contains their spawn coords set by this plugin.
+`spawns.*` - * represents a player and it will contains their spawn coords set by this plugin.